EvanFranco/Flutter-Weather/README.md

 Note this is unfinsihed and still needs graph implemtation!

-Also note this is the all in the main file good progaming it would not be this packed with data.
+Also note this is the all in the main file.
+Good progaming it would not be this packed with data.